Oreo: Dunk Challenge

+Global Oreo Vault

+In October 2020, Nabisco announced on social media that it had created a small concrete bunker in Svalbard, Norway to preserve the Oreo recipe in the extremely unlikely event that the 2018 VP1 asteroid impacted the Earth on November 2 or 3, 2020.
+The image of the vault was based on the Svalbard Global Seed Vault, and its supposed coordinates were placed near the seed vault.
+The vault supposedly contained Oreos wrapped in Mylar, powdered milk and the recipe for Oreo cookies.
+The campaign was inspired by a tweet posted on October 3, 2020.
+The company uploaded a series of scripted parody videos about the vault to YouTube, and released social media content that built up to a mockumentary about the vault's creation.
+The stunt was created by the Oreo marketing team and advertising agencies 360i and The Community.

+The campaign was nominated for and received several awards for advertisements and online content.
+It was nominated for a 2020 Clio Award, and 2021 Webby Award, and won a 2021 Muse Award, Shorty Award, and Cresta Award.
+The campaign also won Adweek's Reader's Choice bracket for marketing events of the year.

-Use of "oreo" as a slur
+Use of the word "Oreo" as a slur

-Oreo cookies, due to their almost-black cookies and white filling, have often been used in popular culture as a metaphor for relations between people of color and white people.
+Oreo cookies, due to their almost-black cookies and white filling, have often been used in popular culture as a metaphor for relations between African Americans and White Americans.

 Applied to a single person

 The term "Oreo" has occasionally been used as a racial slur aimed at a person of mixed-race or African-American heritage who is accused of trying to act white.
 The insult may be levied as an accusation that the person perpetuates the "un-level playing field for blacks", and is based on the implication that the person is like the cookie, "black on the outside and white on the inside".
 For example, the protagonist of the 1974 novel, Oreo, was nicknamed Oreo because of a mixed Jewish-American and African-American heritage.
 Former American president Barack Obama, due to his biracial heritage, has been compared to an Oreo by political pundits and television personalities such as John McLaughlin and Rush Limbaugh.

 In 2021, the chair of the Lamar County Democrats, Gary O'Connor, compared South Carolina Senator Tim Scott, the only African-American Republican in the United States Senate, to an Oreo after Scott gave the Republican response to Joe Biden's joint address to Congress.
-Amid fierce criticism, O'Connor apologized for his remarks and offered his resignation, but the Lamar County Democrats chose not to accept his resignation and O'Connor wrote a public letter of apology for his remarks.
+Amid fierce criticism, O'Connor apologized for his remarks and offered his resignation.
+However, the Lamar County Democrats chose not to accept his resignation and O'Connor wrote a public letter of apology for his remarks.

 Applied to three people

-In the 1976 movie, A Star Is Born, Barbra Streisand's character Esther Hoffman is the white central member of The Oreos, a three-girl singing group, between black actresses Venetta Fields and Clydie King.
+In the 1976 movie A Star Is Born, Barbra Streisand's character Esther Hoffman is the white central member of The Oreos, a three-girl singing group, between black actresses Venetta Fields and Clydie King.